BeyondCodeBootcamp/beyondcodebootcamp/002-HTML.md

 - JavaScript, WebGL, or Web Assembly
 - CSS or SVG

 It is a language, but it isn't "code".
-You cannot use it to add The **entire language**, in a nutshell
+You cannot use it to add or loop.

 ### CSS